abhi1-2/OR-Tools-Blog/index.md

 # CONSTRAINT OPTIMIZATION with Google OR-Tools

 Many engineering design and decision making problems have an objective of optimizing a function and simultaneously have a requirement for satisfying some constraints arising due to space, strength, or stability considerations.
-So, Constrained optimization refers to the process of optimizing an objective function with respect to some variables in the presence of constraint of those variables.

-In this article we will dive into the world of constrained optimization with state of the art constraint optimization tool introduced by Google : <b>OR-Tools</b>.
+In this article we will dive into the world of constraint optimization with state of the art constraint optimization tool introduced by Google : <b>OR-Tools</b>.

 Google Optimization Tools (a.k.a., OR-Tools) is an open-source, fast and portable software suite for solving combinatorial optimization problems.
 Google OR tools are essentially one of the most powerful tools introduced in the world of problem-solving.